US: Civilian toll in Syria raid may be higher than thought

+Laying out a chronology of the raid by special operations forces, officials also said Thursday they cannot be certain that Abu Ibrahim al-Hashimi al-Qurayshi detonated the bomb that killed him and his family at his home in the sleepy village of Atmeh near the Turkish border.

 But they said it was set off by him or someone else on the third floor of the building where he lived.
 Previously the Pentagon and President Joe Biden had said al-Qurayshi blew up himself, his wife and two children.
-The military officials said Thursday they believe that is the most likley scenario but have no evidence to back that up.
+The military officials said Thursday they believe the upper floor was rigged to explode and that it’s most likely al-Qurayshi did it, not one of his family members.

 They also said it’s possible that others — perhaps additional wives he had — could have been with him and killed in that blast.
-They said “multiple bodies” were thrown from the building and buried in the rubble, and while they know al-Qurayshi and his family died, they can’t rule out the possibility that other bodies were hidden in the collapse and not seen by the troops.
+They said the blast threw “multiple bodies” from the building and buried them in the rubble, and while they know al-Qurayshi and his family died, they can’t rule out the possibility that other bodies were hidden in the collapse and not seen by the troops.

 Questions about the administration’s credibility are coming at a critical moment as it is revealing intelligence about Russia’s plans for Ukraine, while often not providing evidence to back up its assertions.